linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 02 - Asset Classes and Financial Instruments.md

 Table 2.7 presents trading information for corn futures contracts on the Chicago Mercantile Exchange.
 Each contract calls for delivery of 5,000 bushels of corn.
 The first entry is for the nearest term or "front" contract, with maturity in September 2021.
 The futures price for delivery in September was 5.64 per bushel.

 The trader holding the long position profits from price increases.
-Suppose that at contract maturity, corn is selling for  $5.66 per bushel.
-The long position trader who entered the contract on July 15 would pay the previously agreed-upon price of$ 5.64 for each bushel of corn, which at contract maturity would be worth 5.66.
+Suppose that at contract maturity, corn is selling for  \$5.66 per bushel.
+The long position trader who entered the contract on July 15 would pay the previously agreed-upon price of\$ 5.64 for each bushel of corn, which at contract maturity would be worth 5.66.

 Because each contract calls for delivery of 5,000 bushels, the profit to the long position would equal  $5,000 \times ($ 5.66 - $5.64) = $100.
 Conversely, the short position must deliver 5,000 bushels for the previously agreed-upon futures price.
 The short position's loss equals the long position's profit.